Mundhum

 Yuma Mundhum

-The Limbu narrative of the supreme mother goddess Yuma Sammang — her role in creation, her instructions to humanity, and the origin of sacred rituals.
+The Limbu narrative of Yuma Sammang, supreme mother goddess — her role in creation, her instructions to humanity, and the origin of sacred rituals.

 Yalambar